rileyatodd/personalSite/articles/perf-as-environmentalism.md

 in the real world to the detriment of our planet's carrying capacity for human life if, on average, we undervalue performance and underestimate resource costs.

-However, we as writers of code rarely bare those costs, or even think of them.
+However, we as writers of code rarely bear those costs, or even think of them.
 In the unending rush to push out more features there are many noble concerns that often don't get the full attention they deserve.
 These include security, correctness, system stability, ux polish, accessibility, privacy etc.
 Most organization prioritize these things in a different order but usually all less than new features (there are exceptions.)
 I would say that in my experience performance usually falls towards the bottom of